Phillips Place: Planning

 Phillips Place was first conceived in the mid 1990s by local developer Lincoln Harris as one of Charlotte's earliest purpose-built mixed-use lifestyle centers, combining retail, dining, residential, hotel, and public gathering areas.
-The upscale, pedestrian-oriented village opened in 1997 and was designed to complement the nearby SouthPark Mall located in Charlotte's SouthPark neighborhood.
+The pedestrian-oriented village opened in 1997 and was designed to complement the nearby SouthPark Mall located in Charlotte's SouthPark neighborhood.
 At the time of development, Charlotte did not have a formal mixed-use zoning category.
-As a result, the project required special zoning approvals to allow residential units to be integrated directly above street-level commercial space.
-This made Phillips Place one of the city's earliest examples of modern mixed-use planning.
-The center was designed with a European-inspired streetscape, featuring brick walkways, street furniture, landscaping, and inward-facing storefronts intended to create a walkable environment.
+As a result, the project required special zoning approvals to allow residential units to be integrated directly above street-level commercial space, making Phillips Place one of the first buildings in the area to utilize mixed-use zoning.
+The design focused on a European-inspired streetscape, featuring brick walkways, street furniture, landscaping, and inward-facing storefronts intended to create a walkable environment.

-Early years
+Opening

-When it opened, the center included 133,000 square feet of retail and restaurant space, a movie theater, a 124-room Hampton Inn and Suites, and luxury apartments.
+When it opened in June of 1997, the center included 133000 sqft of retail and restaurant space, a movie theater, a 124-room Hampton Inn and Suites, and luxury apartments.
 Early tenants included The Palm, P.F.
-Chang's, and a number of boutique retailers, establishing the center as a high-end destination within the SouthPark district.
+Chang's, and a number of boutique retailers.

-Throughout the 2000s and early 2010s, Phillips Place maintained its identity as an upscale retail and dining center.
-Its boutique scale and walkable design stood out in the region, which was still dominated largely by enclosed malls and big-box centers.
-Over time, it cultivated a curated mix of fashion retailers, specialty shops, and destination restaurants.
+Throughout the 2000s and early 2010s, Phillips Place continued to operate as a retail and dining center with a mix of fashion stores, specialty shops, and restaurants.

-2019-present

-In 2019, developer Lincoln Harris announced a major renovation and modernization plan for Phillips Place, estimated at roughly $50 million.
-The redevelopment introduced a new architectural refresh, updated streetscape design, enhanced public spaces, and reconfigured parking and access.
+In 2019, developer Lincoln Harris announced a renovation and modernization plan for Phillips Place, with an estimated budget of $50 million.
+The redevelopment updated the streetscape design and public spaces and reconfigured parking and access.
 A centerpiece of the renovation was the construction of a 41,000-square-foot RH Restoration Hardware Design Gallery, featuring a rooftop restaurant and expanded showroom spaces.
-This project marked one of the most significant changes to the center since its opening and strengthened its position among luxury retail destinations in Charlotte.
-Additional tenants added include Alice + Olivia, Ralph Lauren, Hill House Home, and LoveShackFancy.
+The renovation was the first significant change to the center since its opening.
+Additional tenants included Alice + Olivia, Ralph Lauren, Hill House Home, and LoveShackFancy.

 The center’s ownership structure shifted multiple times over the years.
-Lincoln Harris consolidated ownership around 2019 as part of the redevelopment effort.
+Lincoln Harris consolidated ownership of the center around 2019 as part of the redevelopment effort.
 The adjacent Hampton Inn & Suites, located within the Phillips Place complex, was acquired separately by Simon Property Group in a 2024 transaction.
-In 2025, Simon Property Group purchased the Phillips Place retail center itself, bringing the complex fully under its ownership.
-Simon stated that the acquisition aligned with its strategy of investing in high-performing, open-air lifestyle centers.
+In 2025, Simon Property Group purchased the Phillips Place retail center itself.
 Following the acquisition, Simon announced plans to continue active investment in the center’s tenant mix, public spaces, and overall guest experience.